RRFayad/Shadcn/README.md

     - Too comlex logic tbh
   - Hooking Up the selected Year and Month to the logic

+#### Adding the Password and password confirm fields

+- We implemented the logic

+#### Important about validation using zod:

+- When we use superRefine(), its validation runs only after the direct validations are alright.
+  - So to make them all run at once, we have to split the formSchemas and then merge them at once (check form-schemas.ts file)

 ## Shadcn/ui Components:

 ##### Buttons